Self-belief is arguably the most essential ingredient for aspiring achievers to generate results in their lives.

-When we first have an experience that has the potential to develop into a belief for example, we are laughed at in school for giving a talk, that forms the first reference leg of the belief.
+When we first have an experience that has the potential to develop into a belief, for example, we are laughed at in school for giving a talk, which forms the first reference leg of the belief.

 If we have another experience where our ability to speak is brought into question, that forms the next reference leg.

 Soon enough, we start actively looking for references to support our initial reference, even if the circumstances are remotely related.

 In the same way, we can dismantle any belief if we begin to shake the reference legs of the belief.
 We can do this by asking ourselves strategic questions about the belief.

 Very often we have simply accepted beliefs that were handed down to us that don’t necessarily serve us.
 These are especially the kinds of self-belief that we need to question!

 Here is the 5 pillar self-belief matrix, 5 reference legs to build so that you can begin immediately to turn the results in your life around!

 We don’t do what we can in life, we do what we believe we are.
 So who do you believe you are?
 Very often we make statements about ourselves that qualify or disqualify us.
 These statements usually begin with “I am…”

 Your identity reveals itself by whatever you are committed to and your commitment is a statement of what is in or not in your life.